selik44/afflicto/readme.md

 # Todo
 - gentlestyle: fix table.bordered to not style child tables.
+- show product stock/availability in front end.
 - implement "always_allow_orders" and "always_allow_orders_receival_only"
-- fetch product images of child products for compound products.
+- fetch product images of child products for compound products automatically.
 - add more dashboard reports/charts
-- popups
+- implement popups
 - add "revenue" field on orders, to prevent it from becoming invalid if relevant product data changes in the future.
 - fix discount rate in the orders items array (2000 should be 20 etc)
 - teknisk informasjon: friluft.tk/trening/dame/flex-compression
 - user.orders.show: fix shipping text and show discount
 - fix the name parsing when generating a user from a klarna order
 - make discounts calculate for rounded prices (inc vat)
-- receivals
 - fix input-append css

 #Order statuses